Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 ## Measuring Voice QoS

+- **Each direction of a call is carried in a separate RTP session and therefore may have different MOS scores.**

 On unencrypted networks or on networks where you can enter a preshared key to decrypt the packets, you are able to analyze the call and signaling information of your VoIP conversations.
 Some network analyzers include special VoIP analysis features:

 - Call Quality matrix (MOS & R-Factor): A table or matrix that evaluates the quality of VoIP calls using metrics such as Mean Opinion Score (MOS) and R-Factor.
 MOS is a numerical measure of the perceived quality of voice communication, while R-Factor is a rating used to assess the quality and performance of VoIP calls. <br><br>